valboosky/rd-filebot/README.md

 ## 🐳 GitHub Repo
 - https://github.com/valboosky/rd-filebot
-- You can clone the repo using SSH into `/apps/rd-filebot`
+- You can clone the repo using SSH into any folder (e.g., `/apps/rd-filebot` or another of your choice)

 ---

 ## 🧠 Notes
-- Use `sudo` when cloning/moving into `/apps/`
+- Use `sudo` if writing into protected directories like `/apps/`
-- FileBot license is required and handled via upload in UI
+- FileBot license is required and handled via upload or direct file placement
 - You use Warp on Mac (sometimes requires `kill` to stop Docker builds)
 - You plan to push final containers to Docker Hub or GHCR